solita/solita.github.com/_posts/2024-05-13-devcontainers.md

 How to test: Get [code](https://github.com/MikaelStr/DevContainerRESTBackend) from git, launch VSCode (Ext.
 Devcontainer) .
 Ready!

-Devcontainer file uses a "ms-dotnettools.csharp" extension wich is a C# extension provided by Microsoft.
+Devcontainer file uses a "ms-dotnettools.csharp" extension which is a C# extension provided by Microsoft.
 This extension provides features like IntelliSense, code navigation, and debugging support for C# code.
 ```
 {
     "name": "ASP.NET Core",